2019-2020 Suncor settlement

 - Two virtual community forums for residents of the areas around Suncor were held to discuss the Suncor settlement and resulting Supplemental Environmental Projects process.

 - A Spanish language virtual community forum with English interpretation was on September 23, 2020.

 - A second community forum, in English with Spanish Interpretation, was on September 26, 2020.

 - Both community forums covered the same topics.
 You can access the meeting notes from these community forums.

 - A short survey in English and Spanish was also available through October 15, 2020 for community members unable to attend the community forums.
 This survey covered questions and topics similar to those explored during the community forums.

 The money will be spent on projects that benefit the environment and public health of the communities around Suncor.
-The department typically prefers that Supplemental Environmental Projects relate to the underlying environmental violation, which in this case would be air pollution.
+The department prefers that Supplemental Environmental Projects relate to the underlying environmental violation, which in this case would be air pollution.
 Any preferences for project type are guided by community engagement for large Supplemental Environmental Projects like this one.
 CDPHE will be meeting with the surrounding communities as part of the Supplemental Environmental Project community engagement process to determine their priorities and the evaluation criteria for using these funds.

 This Supplemental Environmental Project funding may go to these or other types of projects that the community identifies as priorities for creating environmental or public health impacts.